 Stewardship

-JCC partners with the U.S. Forest Service and the Selway-Bitterroot Frank Church Foundation to involve the students in environmental stewardship.
-Students will learn how to use tools safely, and will participate in projects such as trail maintenance, clearing windblown trees from trails, campsite maintenance, and more.
-This component is a large part of the trip, and it is one of the highlights for most students.
+JCC partners with the U.S. Forest Service and the Selway-Bitterroot Frank Church Foundation to involve the students in trail stewardship.
+Students will learn how to use tools safely, and will participate in trail maintenance, clearing windblown trees from trails.
+This component is the most significant part of the experience, and takes up 3-4 full days in the wilderness.
+Though it is hard work, it is one of the highlights for most students each year.

 A group of people sit around a fire while roasting marshmallows.